wazzamatazz/json-time-series-extractor/README.md

 ### Pattern Matching using MQTT-style Match Expressions

-In addition to matching using wildcard characters, `TimeSeriesExtractor.CreateJsonPointerMatchDelegate` also supports using MQTT-style match expressions in JSON pointers when the `TimeSeriesExtractorOptions.AllowWildcardExpressions` property is `true` parameter is `true`.
+In addition to matching using wildcard characters, `TimeSeriesExtractor.CreateJsonPointerMatchDelegate` also supports using MQTT-style match expressions in JSON pointers when the `TimeSeriesExtractorOptions.AllowWildcardExpressions` property is `true`.
 Note that, unlike with pattern matching expressions, MQTT-style match expressions must be valid JSON pointers.

 Example 1: process all elements that are descendents of `/data/instrument-1`: